-- How to Play Trick Taking games?
+- How to play trick-taking games?

-- Best trick-taking games
+- Best trick-taking card games to play

 Trick-taking game is one of the oldest games for handling cards.
-It originated in China and then spread to the west during the second millennium.
+It originated in China and then spread to the West during the second millennium.
 In a trick-taking game, each player forms a trick by playing one card from their hand to the middle of the play area.
 One player then wins the trick as per the rules of the game.
 In general, tricks are won by being the highest of the suit led, or by one of the players trumping the trick.

 Based on the objective of the game, the trick-taking games are of three types: